(click on any workshop to read the full description)

 There are hundreds of tunes and song out there waiting for you to include in your repertoire.
 But how do you take a simple melody and arrange it yourself?
 Aryeh says you start by rethinking left hand technique to be more like a “rhythm guitarist” than a pianist and use left hand chordal patterns to create variety in phrasing.
 Get some useful tips for creating and developing interesting and evocative arrangements by composing intros, bridges, and “outros” which add a personal and original dimension to any traditional tune.
 Aryeh will share some useful ideas to create movement, lift, phrasing and dynamics by using a couple of very easy tunes everyone can play and applying these ideas to show how they work.
 Some notation is used but people do not have to “sight-read.”
 Reading music helps, but it is not essential to getting something out of the workshop.

-Join this workshop if you want to discover or develop your repertoire of Breton traditional music.
-Tristan will teach your lovely melodies and then step you through how to arrange these pieces and add variations.
+Celebrating the 50th anniversary of Alan Stivell's ground-breaking "Renaissance of the Celtic Harp", Tristan will teach some of the tunes of this famous album in this workshop.
+Discover or develop your repertoire of Breton traditional music.
+Tristan will teach you lovely melodies and then step you through how to arrange these pieces and add variations.
 New players to Breton music are welcome, of course!
 No prior knowledge needed of this type of music.
 Tristan teaches by ear but sight-readers can certainly download the handout before the workshop.

 Many of us started playing the harp because we were drawn to the beautiful sound.
 Let's delve deeper into the ways we can adjust and enhance our tone.
 The angle of the finger, the articulation, the placement on the string and your gestures all have an impact on the tone of your music.
 We will work in a very detailed way to understand how you can change your tone for single notes and for an entire piece.
 Learn to go from a pretty tone to a gorgeous and beautiful tone.